 Review: Tab Hunter Confidential: The Making of a Movie Star

-I HAVE always been more of a Montgomery Clift fan.
+I’VE ALWAYS been more of a Montgomery Clift fan.
 His dark, brooding complexity, good looks, and acting chops just do it for me.
 That said, the life of Tab Hunter (1931-2018) and his Hollywood-manufactured “All-American Boy-Next-Door” schtick fascinates me still.
-While I enjoyed Tab Hunter Confidential: The Making of a Movie Star by Tab Hunter with Eddie Muller, I acknowledge it is a polarizing autobiography for many readers.
-Some of Hunter’s language and comments about queer people in his past are quite problematic.
-Hunter’s position later in life as a partnered, openly gay man practicing Catholicism can also be confusing.
+While I enjoyed Tab Hunter Confidential: The Making of a Movie Star by Tab Hunter with Eddie Muller (Algonquin Books, 2006), I acknowledge that it’s a polarizing autobiography for some readers.
+I first read the book shortly after its publication, years before Tab Hunter passed away.

-While there is some dish in the book about the famous men in his life, like Tony Perkins, and his leading ladies, such as Natalie Wood, Hunter is not overly revealing.
-This conscious “holding back” throughout the book doesn’t bother me; it’s his story to tell in the way he wants to.
 Though his up-and-down career as a “Matinee Idol” is riveting, I enjoyed the glimpses into his life outside Hollywood just as much.
-His love of horses and riding, his writing endeavours, and his friendships–his chosen family–are things Hunter does not shy away from speaking about passionately.
+His love of horses and riding, his writing endeavours, and his friendships—his chosen family—are things Hunter does not shy away from speaking about passionately.

 0 comments